 All new night mode of this phone allows you to capture images in drastically lower light which was never before possible on an iPhone.
 The night mode turns on automatically when it is dark enough.
 It takes about two or three seconds to snap but the quality is amazing in one word.
 It also works with the telephoto lens and the results are pretty much as impressive as the main camera.
 But you do not get this feature with the ultrawide lens.

 Moving on to the selfie camera, it has been upgraded to 12MP (23mm, F/2.2).
-The lens uses smart HDR and the quality it provides is industry-leading as there is more than enough details, balanced sharpening, decent color production and great dynamic range.
+The lens uses smart HDR and the quality it provides is industry-leading as there are more than enough details, balanced sharpening, decent color production, and great dynamic range.
 But there is no auto-focus here which is a drawback in this particular area.
 The videos on this lens can be taken at up to 4K in 60fps aided by the stabilization and great stereo audio recording which is perfect for blogging.
-The newly invented Slowfie (slow motion selfie video) from Apple is still there recording in 1080P at 120fps if you are willing to play around with.
+The newly invented Slowfie (slow-motion selfie video) from Apple is still there recording in 1080P at 120fps if you are willing to play around with.

 The highest quality video in a smartphone just got better with the iPhone 11 Pro which allows you to shoot at an extended dynamic range.
 Also with the iOS 13.2 update you get to see video resolution and frame rate controls on the camera interface which will enable you to tweak from 24 to 30 to 60 and 4K to HD.
 You can even shoot from all the three lenses at once and switch between them seamlessly if you zoom while recording.
 And all of them use electronic stabilization which causes the videos to be super stable.